matthewmcnew/safe-mock/README.md

     }
 }

-// Mock a class by passing the class into the build method const mock: Mock<SomeServiceClass> = SafeMock.build(SomeServiceClass);
+// mock a class by passing the class into the build method const mock: Mock<SomeServiceClass> = SafeMock.build(SomeServiceClass);

-// Mock a class by passing the type of the mock as a generic to the build method
+// mock a class by passing the type of the mock as a generic to the build method
 const mock: Mock<SomeServiceClass> = SafeMock.build<SomeServiceClass>();

-// Typescript will infer the type so you don't need to specify the type of the mock: const mock = SafeMock.build<SomeService>();
+//Typescript will infer the type so you don't need to specify the type of the mock const mock = SafeMock.build<SomeService>();
 ```